Loafjet/Loafjet/README.md

 ```ruby
 pod 'Loafjet'
 ```
+## Playground 💻

+* I've provided an example project to showcase uses of Loafjet!
+Simply clone this repo, and open `Loafjet.xcworkspace`.
+* Run `pod install`.
+* Here you can see and experiment custom Loaf styles in `Examples.swift`.

 # How To Use 📁 ?
 From any view controller, a Loaf can be presented by calling: